Number : Season 21, episode 1 of 7.

 Worst/most bizarre scene has to goto the death of Dr Solow, who meets the Myrka in a corridor and launches a weird/futile kung-fu volley against it – before being electrocuted.

-Let down by cheap effects and poor direction, Warriors Of The Deep is a lost opportunity for a really good comment on the then cold war situation.
+Let down by cheap effects and poor direction, Warriors Of The Deep is a lost opportunity for a Silurian and Sea Devil revisit and a really good comment on the then East and West cold war situation.